 If you travel to Japan one day or watch a Japanese movie or travel program, you might just encounter one of these traditional dishes and appreciate it even more.
 But no need to wait until then, you can try this recipe now to enjoy your next Japanese meal!

-Simmered Kiriboshi Daikon, like many recipes on Just One Cookbook, are commonly cooked dishes in Japanese homes.
-They might not be the stars on Japanese restaurant menus, but they the healthy, delicious foods that are eaten daily by Japanese families.
-True, authentic, Japanese dishes that are at the core of what I want to share with you on my blog for you to learn and experience the real Japan.
+Simmered Kiriboshi Daikon is a commonly cooked dish in Japanese homes.
+They might not be the stars on Japanese restaurant menus, but they are the healthy, delicious foods that are eaten daily by Japanese families.
+True, authentic, Japanese dishes are at the core of what I want to share with you on my blog for you to learn and experience the real Japan.
 I have shared many of these recipes already, but it is really only the start.
 There are so many homemade-style dishes yet to feature, and for you to discover on Just One Cookbook.

 We have various side dishes that are built with vegetable ingredients.
 Sometimes a type of protein may be included but the portion is very small compared to the main vegetable ingredients.

-These vegetable dishes are often simmered in savory dashi, soy sauce, sake and mirin and they are called Nimono (煮物).
+These vegetable dishes are often simmered in savory dashi (Japanese soup stock), soy sauce, sake, and mirin, and they are called Nimono (煮物).
 We have countless types of nimono dishes in Japan.
 From single-ingredient nimono to multiple-ingredient nimono, the dishes can be made with everyday ingredients such as daikon and carrots or seasonal ingredients such as kabocha squash or fukinoto (butterbur).

 What is Kiriboshi Daikon?